Educating the Whole Child

 We understand that children mature academically, socially, emotionally and physically at different times, in different ways.
 Trusting in each child’s unique trajectory, we help them experience success at every grade level.
 Our students learn math, science, reading, literacy and writing in grade level groups and take classes in music, art, wellness, physical education and garden with their age peers.
 With an average of only 14 - 15 students per class, they receive personal attention that naturally leads to caring relationships with their teachers, classmates and classroom volunteers.

-Grades 3 through 5 are following the expert subject matter model, with Connie Holz teaching all Literacy Classes, Alex Nellie covering all the Math classes and Lorri Swanson teaching all the Social Studies and Science classes.
-The students rotate in 80 minute blocks 4 days a week.
-On Tuesdays students stay in one classroom for the majority of the day to allow for more extended projects.
-Kindergarten and Grades 1/2 are taught in self-contained classes by Rebecca Hamilton, Rachel Cochlain, and Brian Goff.
+Grades 3 through 5 are following the expert subject matter model, with Connie Holz teaching all Literacy Classes, Alex Nellie and Julie Buchanan covering all the Math classes and Lorri Swanson teaching all the Social Studies and Science classes.
+The students rotate in 75 minute blocks 4 days a week.
+Teachers in Kindergarten Rebecca Hamilton, Grade 1, Rachel Cochlain and Sarah McCullough, and Grade 2, Brian Goff, teach self-contained classes.
 Revised report cards based on the Common Core Standards and Parent Conferences occur twice a year to help record and evaluate a student’s progress.

 We offer a complete spectrum of elementary services, including Title I, ELL, LAP, Special Education and Primary Intervention.
 Our full-time counselor teaches weekly wellness classes, often beginning relationships that students come to rely on throughout their K-12 years.